Build data aggregation with StreamX

 streamx publish -s 'content.bytes=file://data/product.json' data product:1

-Note that the number 1 following the colon represents the id, serving to consolidate entities from several channels.
+The number 1 following the colon represents the id, serving to consolidate entities from several channels.

 Step 4: Update optional data